Wrexham A.F.C.: A steady decline (1982–1991)

 Former Racecourse favourite Dixie McNeil was appointed caretaker manager, and immediately inspired a revival that saw Wrexham win 7 of their last 10 matches and comfortably finish clear of having to apply for re-election, which earned him the job on a permanent basis that summer.
-His first season in charge saw the team finish mid-table position in an average season, he led the team to a Welsh Cup final win over Kidderminster Harriers.
+His first season in charge saw the team finish mid-table position in an average season and he led the team to a Welsh Cup final win over Kidderminster Harriers.
 1986 saw Wrexham make a return to European football with a first-round draw against Maltese side FC Zurrieq, whom they beat 7–0 on aggregate to earn a second-round tie against Real Zaragoza which they drew 2–2 with on aggregate but they went out on away goals.

 Following the Bradford City stadium fire in May 1985, legislation on ground safety at all football grounds was brought into effect.
 This eventually led to the closure of the Mold Road stand because it did not reach the necessary safety standards.
 Led by Dixie McNeil, Wrexham reached the Fourth Division play-offs in 1989, having finished seventh in the league.
 Wrexham beat Scunthorpe United in the semi-final 5–1 on aggregate, but narrowly lost to Leyton Orient 2–1 in the final.
 After Wrexham started the next season with just 3 wins from 13 league games, Dixie McNeil resigned before his inevitable sacking.

 He was replaced, initially on a temporary basis, by Brian Flynn, but his appointment was made permanent a month later.
 However the club continued to struggle domestically, and Flynn was forced to make three important signings in Mark Sertori, Eddie Youds and Alan Kennedy which saw the team finish in twenty-first place, therefore avoiding relegation.
 At the start of the 1990–91 season it was announced there would be no relegation to the Conference Premier as a team had already voluntarily left the league.
 That season Wrexham finished in ninety-second place.
 Wrexham were knocked out of the European Cup Winners' Cup in the second round by Manchester United 5–0 on aggregate, who eventually went on to win the trophy.